pinojs/pino/docs/api.md

 The `destination` parameter, at a minimum must be an object with a `write` method.
 An ordinary Node.js `stream` can be passed as the destination (such as the result of `fs.createWriteStream`) but for peak log writing performance it is strongly recommended to use `pino.destination` to create the destination stream.
+Note that the `destination` parameter can be the result of `pino.transport()`.

 ```js
 // pino.destination(1) by default